Orly-Ville station

 Orly Ville is a train station served by RER C, part of the Paris express suburban rail system.
 It serves the commune of Orly, in the Val-de-Marne department.

+Railway situation

+Orly Ville station is located at kilometre point (KP) 13.354 on the Choisy-le-Roi–Massy-Verrières railway, between Les Saules station and Pont de Rungis–Aéroport d'Orly station.